csaez/mkproject/README.md

 Ussage
 ------

-Type `mkproject C:\DEV\PROJECT_NAME` on a shell and it should create the following directory structure.
+Type `mkproject C:\DEV\PROJECT_NAME` on a shell.
+It should create the following directory structure on the destination folder.

     setup.py
     PROJECT_NAME/